brodriguez8774/Python_ParallelGuiTutorial/readme.md

     * Use "event.clear()" and "event.wait()" so it only generates a number when told to by the gui.
     * Set the shared_int value to this newly generated value.
     * Use "event.set()" to let the GUI thread know a random value has been generated.
+    * Use the run_bool value to keep this thread alive until GUI exits.
+    * When this function exits, it should return an array of all random values generated during life of thread.
 4) Update the button in the GUI.
 On click, the button should:
     * Use "event.set()" to tell the random generator a new value is needed.
     * Use "event.clear()" and "event.wait()" to wait until the generator has a new value.